unitcharge/shellgame/log.md

 ### April 2, 2018

 I determined equations for kinetic energy in two, three, and four dimensions and derived equations of motion for a simple 2D case.
 I also installed Mathematica on my Ubuntu machine.

+### April 3, 2018

+I began working on computing trajectories based on the simple 2D case.